pietrobe/EMIx/benchmarks/README.md

 ```

 ## Geometries
-Please contact the developers for Model B,D, and C geometries
+Complete geometric data for Model B,D, and C can be downloaded at https://doi.org/10.5281/zenodo.10728462